Brown butter frosting is an easy frosting for either apple cake or carrot cake when you need something different and extra special.

 Carrot Cake: This would be such a delicious alternative to cream cheese frosting.

 Gingerbread Cookies: Skip the royal icing and spread brown butter frosting on top of these holiday cookies instead.

 Pumpkin Bread: Take your morning quick bread to the next level and spread some brown butter frosting on top.

 - 1 (16 oz) package of powdered sugar

 - ¼ cup milk

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-Melt the butter in a sauce pan over medium heat for about 6 – 8 minutes.
+- Melt the butter in a sauce pan over medium heat for about 6 – 8 minutes.
 Be sure to stir it constantly so the butter doesn’t burn.
 It will bubble and foam, but just keep stirring.
 When the butter has a nutty aroma and has turned golden toasty brown, pour it into a small bowl and place it in the fridge to cool for 1 hour.

-Once the butter has started to solidify, scrape it into a mixing bowl.
+- Once the butter has started to solidify, scrape it into a mixing bowl.
 Beat the butter with the powdered sugar adding a little at a time and drizzling in a bit of the milk.

-Store any dessert you use this on in the refrigerator so the milk doesn’t spoil.
+- Store any dessert you use this on in the refrigerator so the milk doesn’t spoil.

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!